Normal Endometrial Thickness in Periods & Pregnancy

 Normal Endometrial Thickness:

-The range of normal endometrial thickness, and specific sizes like 14 mm or 1.5 cm.
+The range of endometrial thickness, and specific sizes like 14 mm or 1.5 cm.
 The endometrium is the inner lining of the uterus that undergoes changes during a woman’s menstrual cycle.
 Its thickness varies depending on the phase of the cycle.
 The endometrial lining thickens to prepare for the potential implantation of a fertilized egg.
 If implantation doesn’t occur, the endometrium is shed during menstruation.

 Endometrial Thickness Normal Size in mm: